-Compensation expense for non-vested restricted stock was historically recorded based on its market value on the date of grant and recognized over the associated service and performance period.
-During the three months ended July 31, 2014, there were no shares granted to employees.
-During the three months ended July 31, 2014, 9,380 shares of non-vested restricted stock subject to performance-based vesting requirements were forfeited in accordance with performance objectives.
-Restricted stock issued and unvested at July 31, 2014 included 37,329 shares of non-vested restricted stock subject to performance-based vesting requirements.
+Compensation expense for non-vested restricted stock is historically recorded based on its market value on the date of grant and recognized over the associated service and performance period.
+During the six months ended October 31, 2014, the Company granted 270,513 shares subject to service-based vesting requirements and 243,999 shares subject to performance-based vesting requirements.
+The achievement of the performance-based grants will be based on performance of the Company's share price to a comparable market based indicator to be determined by the Company's Board of Directors.
+These 243,999 performance based shares are not included in the table below and no compensation cost will be recorded until this performance market has been determined.
+During the six months ended October 31, 2014, 9,380 shares of non-vested restricted stock subject to performance-based vesting requirements were forfeited in accordance with performance objectives.
+Restricted stock issued and unvested at October 31, 2014 included 37,329 shares of non-vested restricted stock subject to performance-based vesting requirements.